CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 _Image credit: https://www.bmc.com/blogs/neo4j-graph-database/_

-Neo4j is an Open-source graph database.
-It supports a wide range of programming languages including Python and OS including Windows, Linux.
-Cypher is its query language and helps to connect with Spark.
+**Neo4j** is an Open-source graph database.
+It supports a wide range of programming languages including Python and OS including Windows, Linux. _**Cypher**_ is its query language and helps to connect with _Spark_.

 Neo4j finds use in fraud detection, real-time recommendations etc.